Friday, 19 April 2024

 3. Issuance of administrative guidelines/instructions.

-2. Provide support services encompassing quality, finance, training, and general administration aspects.
+2. Provide support services encompassing quality, finance, training and general administration.